-Janis Apted Yadiny, M.L.S. (firstname.lastname@example.org) is associate vice president of FACE.
+Janis Apted Yadiny, M.L.S. (firstname.lastname@example.org) is associate vice president of Faculty & Academic Development.
 She has an MLS from McGill University and over 25 years of experience in information access and management, organizational, professional and faculty development, and strategic and planned change in academic, international and corporate institutions.
 Mrs. Yadiny's previous positions have been with the University of Michigan, the Houston Academy of Medicine - Texas Medical Center Library, McGill University, Royal Society of Medicine in England and the World Health Organization in Switzerland and Tunisia.

-Walter F. Baile, M.D. (email@example.com) is Professor of Behavioral Science and Psychiatry and Director of the Interpersonal Communication And Relationship Enhancement (I*CARE) program in the Department of FACE.
+Walter F. Baile, M.D. (email@example.com) is Professor of Behavioral Science and Psychiatry and Director of the Interpersonal Communication And Relationship Enhancement (I*CARE) program in Faculty & Academic Development.
 In addition to be a practicing psychiatrist, he heads up the I*CARE educational effort within the Division of Academic Affairs.
 This consists of the development and dissemination of programs promoting competency in clinician patient communication, conflict resolution and mentoring.
 Specific activities directed toward this goal include a video based website, a lecture series for fellows on Professionalism and Communication skills and hands on workshops for faculty, fellows and oncology staff.
 He has been involved on a national level in NCI funded programs in teaching communication skills (Oncotalk and Oncotalk Teach) and the International level, training physicians and other staff in communication skills notably in Italy, Germany and Portugal.
 He has presented and published widely in the area of clinician patient communication.
 Video presentations on his I*CARE website received 2010 "People's Telly Award" in three categories: education, training and the highest honor which is the silver People's Telly Award.
 Dr. Baile is also recipient of the 2010 Lynn Payer award given for Outstanding Contributions to the Literature on the Theory, Practice and Teaching of Effective Health Care Communication and Related Skills by the American Association of Communication in Healthcare and co-recipient of the 2011 John P. McGovern Award for Excellence in Biomedical Communication presented by American Medical Writers Association.

-Catherine D. Kirkwood, M.P.H. (email@example.com), Project Director, Interpersonal Communication And Relationship Enhancement (I*CARE) program has 35 years of success in the development of educational programs for health care professionals in the Texas Medical Center.
+Catherine D. Kirkwood, M.P.H. (email@example.com), Project Director for the Interpersonal Communication And Relationship Enhancement (I*CARE) program has 35 years of success in the development of educational programs for health care professionals in the Texas Medical Center.
 She is the former Clinical Education Director for the University of Texas AIDS Education & Training Center (AIDS ETC) for Texas and Oklahoma and Education Manager for The UT MD Anderson Cancer Center's Complementary/Integrative Medicine Education Resources (CIMER) program/Web site She was the Project Director for the International Health and Medical Media (FREDDIE) Award winning program "Important Conversations: Talking with Patients About Complementary Therapies." and the Telly Award winning program "Crossroads" which received two bronze awards in the categories of "Education" and "Training" and the highest award, the Silver People's Telly Award.
 She is also joint recipient (Walter F. Baile, M.D.) of the John P. McGovern Award for Excellence in Biomedical Communication.